Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 [12] Ps.
 139:16 “Your eyes saw my unformed body; all the days ordained for me were written in your book before one of them came to be.”
 (NIV) The ESV reads, “Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there were none of them.”

 [13] Calvin himself could not consistently apply his doctrine of predestination in this respect.
-John T. McNeill in his book, The History and Character of Calvinism, describes Calvin’s sentiments and hesitation to teach his doctrine of predestination to children.
+John T. McNeill, in his book, The History and Character of Calvinism, describes Calvin’s sentiments and hesitation to teach his doctrine of predestination to children.
 McNeill writes, “Double predestination is a doctrine not to be rashly proclaimed.
 Calvin avoids it in his catechism for children, which teaches very simply that God is ‘almighty and altogether good,’ and that each of us ‘should be assured that He loves us and wishes to be our Father and Savior.’ – John T. McNeill, The History and Character of Calvinism (New York: Oxford University Press, 1954), p.
 211. “Rashly” or not, it appears rather that it is a doctrine that cannot at all be proclaimed as consistent with the gospel as “good news.”

 Generally speaking, the doctrine of election as understood by Calvinists as unconditional is a doctrine to be avoided.
-Despite Calvin’s assurances of God’s love and the disingenuous statement that He “wishes to be our Father and Savior,” inherent in such a doctrine there is ultimately no “good news” or assurance of salvation to be found.
+Despite Calvin’s assurances of God’s love and the disingenuous statement that He “wishes to be our Father and Savior,” inherent in such a doctrine, there is ultimately no “good news” or assurance of salvation to be found.
 Furthermore, we can see that unconditional election and the gospel are certainly not preached with theological consistency by Calvinist preachers.
-Contrast this with the perspective of Karl Barth who sees that the doctrine of election is able to ground and support the gospel as “good news” when he says, “The doctrine of election is the sum of the Gospel because of all the words that can be said or heard it is the best…” – Karl Barth, Church Dogmatics II.2, The Doctrine of God, (London: T&T Clark, 2004), p.
+Contrast this with the perspective of Karl Barth, who sees that the doctrine of election can ground and support the gospel as “good news” when he says, “The doctrine of election is the sum of the Gospel because of all the words that can be said or heard it is the best…” – Karl Barth, Church Dogmatics II.2, The Doctrine of God, (London: T&T Clark, 2004), p.
 3. In that the Calvinist doctrine of unconditional election cannot support the proclamation of the gospel as “good news,” we ought to investigate the real possibility that it is a gross misunderstanding of the biblical concept of election.

 [14] John Calvin, Institutes of the Christian Religion, ed.
 John T. McNeill, (Philadelphia: Westminster Press, 1960), p.
 926.

-Leave a Reply
+Leave a comment